 Parkside had the incredible opportunity to hear Jim and Susan Cook present on how they have found effective ways to communicate with children in ministry.
 They have done children's ministry all over the world and brought a wealth of knowledge that you did not want to miss out on.
 Pastor Justin is condensing this class down into six blog posts that will benefit your children's ministry greatly.
 You can find these blog posts on Pastor Justin's own blog.

 Below are recommendations from our pastors of books that will aid in your study, as you seek to know God more each week.
 They may be purchased in our Bookstore.
-The following books have been chosen based upon our summer series "Songs of Jesus: A Walk Through the Book of Psalms".
+The following books have been chosen based upon our 1 Corinthians series; "Jesus Loves His Church Despite".

 The Family Discipleship Guide is a free resource for all members of Parkside to help us think strategically about helping our families know God and walk with Him.
 “Family Discipleship” can sound intimidating, but it’s something that everyone can do!
 This guide is extremely helpful because it gives lots of practical tools on how to disciple the next generation.
 Everyone has a role in teaching the next generation to love Jesus, whether you are a parent or not.
 Because of this, we encourage all of our members to take a copy and work through it.
 This resource was developed by The Village Church in Texas (where Matt Chandler is a pastor) and is printed by us with their permission.